 Hours: Up to 6 hours a day, usually around 4 hours in the morning, broken up with refreshment stops and 1 ½ to 2 hours in the late afternoon.

-Pace and experience required: Riders must be fairly experienced, comfortable and secure on a well schooled horse at all paces from walk to fast canter in open country.
-Riding is in a varied, open area where there is 'big' game including elephant and lion.
+Pace and experience required: Riders must be fairly experienced, comfortable and secure on a well schooled horse at all paces from walk to fast canter in open unfenced country.
+Riding is in a varied, open area where 'big' game including elephant and lion wanders freely.
 The going underfoot is usually good, there are places for long, energetic canters and you will enjoy it all much more if you are riding fit.
 If in doubt about ability please contact us.

 £485 per person per night sharing Standard Season